anthonypaulino/Tic-Tac-Toe-Multiplayer-Game/README.txt

 We do not have to worry about threads accessing pair_status at the same time/ accessing pair_status when it is full, since the use of mutex ensure that when a slot filled up and another one isn't it creates the player, makes a game_t variable and creates a game thread for those two players first.
 This process of creating a player and and assigning slots are done 1 at a time with the use of mutex therefore it is synchronized.
 -----------------------------
-^C to terminate server, all games should be over, no accepted connections in the "Waiting Room". read() will block indefinitely, if you accept a connection and client does not send their "PLAY" message for whatever reason server will be waiting for it and block, as well the game will block waiting for a players move.
+^C to terminate server, all games should be over, no accepted connections in the "Waiting Room". read() will block indefinitely, if you accept a connection and client does not send their "PLAY" message for whatever reason the server will be waiting for it and it will block in a non-main thread so the server program will not terminate.
 As long as both these conditions are met, server can be disrupted with ^C.

 Player Capacity: 300 connected players, can be adjusted.